CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Instadose Investors of a Lead Plaintiff Deadline of February 28, 2022

-The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of INSD investors who purchased between December 8, 2020 and November 24, 2021
+The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased between December 8, 2020 and November 24, 2021.

 If you suffered a loss on your investment in Instadose, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.